 I hope the following tips help to ensure your safe gluten free and allergy free travel throughout Spain and remember to have a glass of tasty Rioja wine for me too!

-Find Gluten Free Restaurants and Bakeries in Spain
+Find Gluten Free Restaurants, Bakeries and Cooking Schools in Spain

 Find Gluten Free Food Products in Spain